 Outside, the school is fortunate to have a large playground with a netball court, football pitch, several areas with play equipment and a wooden shelter.
-We also have a thriving Wildlife Garden which is continually being developed and is used as a regular source of enjoyment and study by all the children.
+We also have a thriving Wildlife Garden and Outdoor Learning Area which is continually being developed and is used as a regular source of enjoyment and study by all the children.

-A Forest School area was created within the grounds of Craigievar Castle in 2007.
-This is easily accessible being just a short walk through a field and the woods adjacent to the school and all the children have regular Forest School days each term.
+A Forest School area was created within the grounds of Craigievar Castle in 2008.
+This is easily accessible being just a short walk through a field and the woods adjacent to the school and the aim is for children to have one or two Forest School days each term.

 Craigievar School has been awarded five Green Flag Awards from Eco-School Scotland.
 This reflects the hard work and commitment of all pupils, parents, staff and community.

-We currently have 32 pupils who are taught in two classes, Primary 1-3 and Primary 4-7.
+Pupils are taught in two classes which are currently Primary 1-3 and Primary 4-7.